kenvb/badusb/docs/051exiltrationgithub.md

 ---
 layout: default
-title: Data Exfiltration using Pastebin
+title: Data Exfiltration using Github
-nav_order: 15
+nav_order: 16
 ---
-# Pastebin First demo
+# Github First demo

-Go to the folder where you previously created logindata.ps1 and create a new file called `new-pastebin.ps1` with the code below.
-Open your terminal and run new-pastebin.ps1 (don't doubleclick in windows, run it via the Powershell terminal)
+Go to the folder where you previously created logindata.ps1 and create a new file called `new-github.ps1` with the code below.
+Open your terminal and run new-github.ps1 (don't doubleclick in windows, run it via the Powershell terminal)

 You might have to launch powershell as administrator first to change the set-executionpolicy to "unrestricted"